Why Do You Work, Daddy?

 Kids ask great questions.

 “Why do you work, Daddy?”
-Felix, then four asked me.
+Felix, then four years old, asked me.
 His motivation not an existential curiosity, not as far as I know.
 His just a question, maybe a concern: why do I disappear off from time to time, unable or unwilling (oops) to play with him?

 A good question punctures the veneer, shatters the delusion.
 As Felix's did that day, ten or so years ago.